 Psychologists fall under the purview of the Board of Psychology and the Board of Behavioral Psychology.
 A Psychology Licensee in the California can expect the BOP will be notified within a week of an arrest if there is any indication of alcohol or drugs involved.
-As sex crimes lawyers, we know that while the BOP does not have a requirement to self-report an arrest for a misdemeanor DUI, your application for licensing or renewal of licensing does require disclosure of criminal convictions including DUI or Reckless Driving.
+As criminal defense lawyers, we know that while the BOP does not have a requirement to self-report an arrest for a misdemeanor DUI, your application for licensing or renewal of licensing does require disclosure of criminal convictions including DUI or Reckless Driving.

 The Board does take rehabilitation into consideration.
 Pursuant to California Code of Regulations, Title 16, 1395, when considering the denial of a license or registration under Â§480 of the Code, the Board of Psychology, in evaluating the rehabilitation of the applicant and his or her present eligibility for a license or registration, will consider the following criteria: